Types of Engineering Degrees: Your Guide

 • Associate degree: Many engineering positions require a minimum of a bachelor’s degree, but you could transition into a bachelor's program with your associate degree.
 An associate degree allows you to complete general education requirements and take some engineering courses to prepare for the next step in your education.

 • Bachelor's degree: Most engineering positions require at least a bachelor's degree and passage of a licensing exam.
 Licensing requirements vary from state to state.
 Check to make sure the school you attend meets the requirements for your state.
-This is especially important if you attend a school in a state different then where you'll be licensed.
+This is especially important if you attend a school in a state different than where you'll be licensed.

 • Master's degree: If you're hoping to advance your career, a master’s degree can help.
 Many universities offer master’s degree programs online, so you can continue to work while earning a graduate degree.
 While a master's degree is not typically required to sit for an engineering licensure exam, earning one could enhance your resume and expertise.